Monday, October 8, 2018

 "We found on [the Illinois River] a village of Ilinois called Kaskasia, consisting of 74 Cabins.
 They received us very well."
 (Jacques Marquette, 1674)

 The 74 cabins Marquette counted in this village, which became known as the "Grand Village of the Kaskaskia," may have represented a total population of about 1,500 people.
 Before leaving the village, he promised to return and provide religious instruction to the tribe.
-Although his health was failing then, Marquette returned in the spring of 1675.
+Although his health failed then, Marquette returned in the spring of 1675.
 In anticipation, the village had swelled to perhaps five times its original size to include several Illinois tribes.
 Marquette spoke to a council of more than 1,500 chiefs, elders, and young men, who formed a great circle around him on a "beautiful prairie" adorned with reed mats and bearskins.

 For example, Father Claude Allouez took charge of Marquette's mission in the late 1670s.
 Marquette died soon after establishing his mission at the Kaskaskia village, but his death did not end the French connection with the Illiniwek Indians.
 Instead, many priests and fur traders trickled into the Illinois Country.
 The priests wished to convert the Illiniwek to Christianity.
 The traders wanted to build a profitable commercial empire based on bison hides, beaver pelts, and other natural resources of the vast Mississippi River valley.
 And, in 1679, two men — René-Robert Cavelier, Sieur de La Salle (Sieur de La Salle is a title only: translating to "Lord of the Manor,") and Henry de Tonti — began an ambitious campaign of exploration and commerce in the region.